2020-02-17

 Click for larger view

-If a [Power Management] tab, uncheck "[ ] Allow this device to wake the computer."
+If there is a [Power Management] tab, consider unchecking "[ ] Allow this device to wake the computer" -- however, I would leave the keyboard with this activity (vs the power button).

-Benefit: A bumped desk will not wake the computer.
+Benefit: A bumped desk will not wake the computer when the mouse jiggles.

 4. In Task Scheduler, change how updates happen.